 ordinarily be shared.
 Representative exhibits include:

-This exhibit features the work of senior artists from Front Porch
+This annual exhibit features the work of senior artists from Front Porch

 communities, local senior centers and other senior artists of all

 levels of artistic experience and abilities.
 A variety of creativity

 is expressed through painting, sculpture, needle work, and more.